texasaggie97/hover-dns-updater-new/README.md

 DNS records based on the external IP address. **hover-dns-updater** can do this one time or can run continuously checking after a certain amount of time.

+I lost access to my GitHub account and they were not able to help me recover it.
+The old account has been renamed `texasaggie97-zz` and I have back `texasaggie97`.
+Given this though, the original repo name has been retired and cannot be used, so I have renamed the repo to `hover-dns-updater-new` :(

 Installation
 ============